Gurobi/gurobi-ai-modeling/source/eval-testing.rst

 """"""""""""""""""""""
 Digging deeper, visualizing the solution is an intuitive way of inspecting the model results, and no expert knowledge is required for it!
 Since we are already in the domain of LLMs, we can just as well go all the way and ask it to generate a visualization of the solution.
-Practically all images in the :ref:`example_prompts` section were created this way.
+Practically all images in the :doc:`examples/overview` section were created this way.

 For example, after having the LLM generate a solution you could say: